hikaya-io/hakawati/README.md

 # hakawati
-This is a collection of reusable UI components built in [Vue](https://vuejs.org/) based on our [design system](https://team.hikaya.io/design/color.html).
+This is a collection of reusable UI components built in [Vue](https://vuejs.org/) based on our design system.
 Our UI components are based on [ElementUI](https://element.eleme.io/#/en-US), a desktop-focused UI library.
 <br/>
 <p align="center">
   <img src="src/assets/vue-storybook.png" height="150" />
 </p>

-Our current UI library can be found [here](https://vue-ui-components.now.sh/).

 ## Setup
 ```